zero5zero6zero7/anti-procrastination-hosts-file/README.md

 # Use Hostman to edit Windows HOSTS.
 >You can also use a freeware app like [Hostman](https://www.abelhadigital.com/hostsman/) to edit, manage and update Windows hosts.
 Makes sure to create backups of default HOSTS file first.
+You won't have to manually add "127.0.0.1" to hosts when using an app like this to edit/manage hosts.
+I've been using this for years (though development seems to have stopped).
+It works fine on my Windows 10 LTSC.